The funny thing about change is that if you don’t embrace it, you will stay the same.

 Yes, the training content and its chosen delivery are important.
 Really important.
 But it needs to be guided by the learning objectives and the target audience.

-Because as fun as an interactive video might sound, it’s not a great way to teach someone how to work in a team.
+Because as fun as an interactive quiz might sound, it’s not a great way to teach someone how to work in a team.
 Just as a 20-page guidebook, however well written, is probably not the best way to show someone how to fly a plane.
 At least, we wouldn’t want to be there when they first gave it a try.

 What we’re trying to say is, before you get to the content creation step in your instructional design process, first understand your audience.
 Understand their current capabilities, their preferences, their lifestyle.
 And then, together with considering the learning objectives, create the content and choose its delivery.